Last Updated January, 2021

 Vepřo-knedlo-zelo – a classic Czech dish which is a roasted pork loin with onion and gravy over stewed cabbage and boiled bread dumplings (in Czech knedliky.)
-It is a must try food in Prague for every visitor.
+It is a must-try food in Prague for every visitor.

 Pečená vepřová žebírka na medu – baked in honey pork ribs.

 Smažený Vepřový Řízek – breaded pork cutlet.
-Usually comes with a side of mashed, fried potatoes or french fries.
+Usually comes with a side of mashed, fried potatoes, or french fries.
 It reminds a schnitzel but always made of pork meat.

 Pivovarský guláš – a beef goulash with gravy and boiled bread dumplings called knedliky.
 We ate a very similar dish in Sarajevo.

 Svíčková na smetaně or just svíčková – it is one of the most popular dishes in the Czech Republic when veal or beef tenderloin is cooked with vegetables, sour cream sauce, bay leaf, thyme, and spices.
-Comes with bread dumplings on a side.
+Comes with bread dumplings on the side.

-Pečená kachna – baked duck which is usually served with boiled bread dumplings, stewed beets or cabbage (or all of it together.)
+Pečená kachna – baked duck which is usually served with boiled bread dumplings, stewed beets, or cabbage (or all of it together.)